erreinoso/Kardma-profile-cards/README.md

-## Kard Ma Profile Cards 🌻
+## Kard Ma Profile Cards 🧘🏻

-It is an app that allows the user to create a digital business card with their full name, position and links to their contact details and social network profiles.
+This is an app that allows the user to create a digital cards with their full name, position and links to their contact details and social network profiles.

 The peculiarity of the application is that we worked with heritage code and migrate code from javascript to React.

 We are a team of five women from very different backgrounds that came together through Adalab Bootcamp in Madrid and this is our project.